Outback – Mungo Prints

 There are parallels that can be drawn between the history of this area socially, environmentally, economically and politically with the global situation of today.

 We will bring together landscape printmaking artists to travel to the edge of the outback to respond to and sketch the Mungo landscape.
 These prints will be displayed as a major exhibition for the 2018 Australian Print Triennial.
-Nine established artists will be accompanied by 12 students and their teachers from the Creative Arts Department of la Trobe University – Melbourne, Bendigo and Mildura campuses.
+Nine established artists will be accompanied by 8 students and their teachers from the Creative Arts Department of la Trobe University – Melbourne, Bendigo and Mildura campuses.
 Artwork to be completed and printed over the months after the event.
-We will also bring photographers, art critics, writers, and film-makers for the project.
+We will also bring a photographer, writer and film-maker for the project.

 - Documentary film